bhuvangolhar/Data-Structures-and-Algorithms/Array/array_definition.md

 • An array in Java is a way to store many values of the same data type (like all integers or all strings) in one variable.

-• It helps you manage data easily instead of creating many separate variables for each value.
+• It helps us manage data easily instead of creating many separate variables for each value.

 • The elements of an array are stored in continuous memory locations, one after another.